Background pattern

 To return your child's heart rhythm to normal if your child has a heart rhythm problem called paroxysmal supraventricular tachycardia (PSVT).

-2. What you need to know before starting to use Adenocor
+2. What you need to know before you use Adenocor

 Do not use Adenocor

-• If you are allergic to adenosine or any of the other components of this medication (listed in section 6).
+• If you are allergic to adenosine or any of the other ingredients of this medicine (listed in section 6).

-• If you have certain heart conditions such as coronary sinus disease, certain atrioventricular blockages (except in patients with an artificial pacemaker functioning); or heart failure.
+• If you have certain heart problems such as sick sinus syndrome, certain atrioventricular blocks (except in patients with a functioning artificial pacemaker); or heart failure.

-• If you have the long QT syndrome, which is an abnormality of the heart's electrical system, that may cause an abnormal heart rhythm (arrhythmia), fainting or loss of consciousness (syncope) and even sudden death.
+• If you have a condition called QT interval prolongation which is an abnormality of the heart's electrical system that can cause an abnormal heart rhythm (arrhythmia), fainting or loss of consciousness (syncope) and even sudden death.

-• If you have severe hypotension, a condition in which a person's blood pressure is much lower than usual, which may cause symptoms such as dizziness or lightheadedness.
+• If you have severe hypotension, a condition where your blood pressure is much lower than usual, which can cause symptoms such as dizziness or lightheadedness.

--If you have asthma or certain respiratory problems such as Chronic Obstructive Pulmonary Disease (COPD) with bronchospasm (closure of the bronchioles).
+• If you have bronchial asthma or certain respiratory problems such as Chronic Obstructive Pulmonary Disease (COPD) with bronchospasm (closure of the bronchi).

 Warnings and precautions